On connectedness of non-klt loci of singularities of pairs: Non-klt loci of anti-nef pairs

 over $\tilde{z}$ has exactly two connected components, then the fibre of $g$ over $z$ also has exactly two connected components because the former fibre maps surjectively onto the latter fibre (note we already know the latter fibre is not connected).
 Therefore, to prove (1) and (2) we are free to replace $Z$ with an \'etale neighbourhood of $z$.\\

-\emph{Step 3.} Let $R$ be the closure of $z$ in $Z$.
-Since the fibre of $g$ over $z$ is not connected, shrinking $Z$ around $z$, we can assume that $g^{-1}R$ is not connected and that every irreducible component of $g^{-1}R$ maps onto $R$.
-In particular, the fibre of $g$ over any point of $R$ is not connected, and we can choose a closed point $v$ of $R$ so that the number of connected components of $g^{-1}\{v\}$ is at least the number of connected components of $g^{-1}\{z\}$.
-It is then enough to show that $g^{-1}\{v\}$ has exactly two connected components.
+\emph{Step 3.} In this step we reduce the theorem to the case when $z$ is a closed point, and replace $Z$ with an \'etale neighbourhood of $z$.
+Let $R$ be the closure of $z$ in $Z$.
+By \ref{ss-etale} (1), the number of connected components of $g^{-1}\{v\}$ is at least the number of connected components of $g^{-1}\{z\}$ for the closed points $v$ in some non-empty open subset of $R$.
+Then to show that $g^{-1}\{z\}$ has exactly two connected components, it is enough to show that $g^{-1}\{v\}$ has exactly two connected components for a general closed point $v\in R$.

-By \ref{ss-etale}, after base change to an \'etale neighbourhood of $v$, we can assume that $\Nklt(X,B+M)$ is not connected and that distinct connected components of $g^{-1}\{v\}$ are contained in distinct connected components of $\Nklt(X,B+M)$ (note that the number of connected components of $g^{-1}\{v\}$ is unchanged by the base change).
-It is then enough to prove (2) without taking further \'etale base change.\\
+On the other hand, by \ref{ss-etale} (2), after base change to an \'etale neighbourhood of $v$ (which is automatically an \'etale neighbourhood of $z$), we can assume that $\Nklt(X,B+M)$ is not connected and that distinct connected components of $g^{-1}\{v\}$ are contained in distinct connected components of $\Nklt(X,B+M)$ (note that the number of connected components of $g^{-1}\{v\}$ is unchanged by the base change).
+We can then replace $z$ with $v$ and assume it is a closed point, and it is enough to prove (2) of the theorem without taking further \'etale base change.\\

-\emph{Step 4.} After taking a $\Q$-factorial generalised dlt model, as in Step 2 of the proof of Lemma \ref{l-anti-nef-pairs-2-generalised-(2)}, we can replace $X$ so that the following holds: \begin{itemize} \item[$(*)$] $B=\Delta+G$ where $G\ge 0$ is supported in $\rddown{\Delta}$ and $(X,\Delta-t\rddown{\Delta}+M)$ is $\Q$-factorial generalised klt for some real number $t>0$. \end{itemize} In particular, we have
+\emph{Step 4.} In this step we modify $(X,B+M)$ by taking a dlt model.
+Indeed, after taking a $\Q$-factorial generalised dlt model, as in Step 2 of the proof of Lemma \ref{l-anti-nef-pairs-2-generalised-(2)}, we can replace $X$ so that the following holds: \begin{itemize} \item[$(*)$] $B=\Delta+G$ where $G\ge 0$ is supported in $\rddown{\Delta}$ and $(X,\Delta-t\rddown{\Delta}+M)$ is $\Q$-factorial generalised klt for some real number $t>0$. \end{itemize} In particular, we have